nextbreakpoint/infrastructure-as-code/README.md

 ## How to create the infrastructure

-The scripts provided in this repository aim to simplify a process which involves many steps and it requires a basic understanding of AWS platform and tools such like Terraform and Packer.
+The scripts provided in this repository aim to simplify a process which involves many steps and it requires some understanding of AWS platform and tools such like Terraform and Packer.

 ### Prepare environment